-Sheets are an essential part of a good night’s sleep.
-And, of course, you want to achieve the most comfortable sleeping experience without sacrificing ethical and clean standards.
+Sheets are an essential part of a good night’s sleep and a necessity to preserve the life of your mattress.
+Of course, you want to achieve the most comfortable sleeping experience without sacrificing ethical and clean standards.
 The Clean Bedroom allows you to do just that with organic or all-natural sheets!
 We make choosing bedding easy with products that are all-natural or 100% organic, GOTS-certified, and free from chemical treatments.

 The guide below lays out the reasons for buying organic or all-natural sheets, why the thread count matters (and what it means), and how to navigate the different types of sheets available.
-You’ll be on your way to a stress-free sheet buying experience!
+This guide will help you be on your way to a stress-free sheet buying experience!

 Why Buy Organic Sheets?